javvylx/ICT2205-Voice-Authentication-for-Chat-System/README.md

 ## What is done
 - Basic Flask infrastructure
+- Local login
 - Session Management
 - Simple chat room capabilities with messages
 - Error Handling for chat room
-- Standalone Voice Authentication (To be integrated)
+- Standalone Voice Authentication -- BH/KK (To be integrated)
-- Standalone Login/Registration (To be integrated)
+- Standalone Login/Registration -- Javier (To be integrated)

 ## TBD
 - Integration with Firebase for login/registration